 About Palmiter Jr./Sr. High School

-Leo A. Palmiter Jr./Sr. High School educates special needs students with the primary disability of Emotional Disturbance (ED) in grades 7–12.
+Leo A. Palmiter Jr./Sr. High School educates students with the primary disability of Emotional Disturbance (ED) in grades 7–12.
 The students are referred directly by local school districts unable to provide the more highly structured behavioral support program available at Palmiter.
 Students are provided a standards-based educational program supported by a strong vocational/transitional/school-to-world emphasis.